molpopgen/fwdpy/README.rst

 * Expose more fwdpp types for multi-locus/region simulations
 * More unit tests of sampling and "views"
-* Update how samples are taken from populations, reflecting a bug fix in fwdpp 0.4.9 that made the Cython wrappers in this function incorrect.
+* Update how samples are taken from populations, reflecting a bug fix in fwdpp 0.4.9 that made the Cython wrappers in this package incorrect.
 * The C++ functions for sampling from populations at regular intervals are now capable of properly checking input and throwing exceptions